-In addition, each of the preceding analyses may not, on its own, be an accurate indicator of how our net interest income will be affected by changes in interest rates.
+Each of the above analyses may not, on its own, be an accurate indicator of how our net interest income will be affected by changes in interest rates.
 Income associated with interest-earning assets and costs associated with interest-bearing liabilities may not be affected uniformly by changes in interest rates.
 In addition, the magnitude and duration of changes in interest rates may have a significant impact on net interest income.
-For example, although certain assets and liabilities may have similar maturities or periods of repricing, they may react in different degrees to changes in market interest rates, and other economic and market factors.
-Interest rates on certain types of assets and liabilities fluctuate in advance of changes in general market rates, while interest rates on other types may lag behind changes in general market rates.
+For example, although certain assets and liabilities may have similar maturities or periods of repricing, they may react in different degrees to changes in market interest rates, and other economic and market factors, including market perceptions.
+Interest rates on certain types of assets and liabilities fluctuate in advance of changes in general market rates, while interest rates on other types of assets and liabilities may lag behind changes in general market rates.
 In addition, certain assets, such as adjustable rate mortgage loans, have features (generally referred to as "interest rate caps and floors") which limit changes in interest rates.
 Prepayment and early withdrawal levels also could deviate significantly from those assumed in calculating the maturity of certain instruments.
 The ability of many borrowers to service their debts also may decrease during periods of rising interest rates or economic stress, which may differ across industries and economic sectors.
-Depositor and borrower behaviors also affect those relationships and results.
 ALCO reviews each of the above interest rate sensitivity analyses along with several different interest rate scenarios in seeking satisfactory, consistent levels of profitability within the framework of the Company's established liquidity, loan, investment, borrowing, and capital policies.

 The Company may also use derivative financial instruments to improve the balance between interest-sensitive assets and interest-sensitive liabilities and as one tool to manage interest rate sensitivity while continuing to meet the credit and deposit needs of our customers.
 From time to time, the Company may enter into interest rate swaps ("swaps") to facilitate customer transactions and meet their financing needs.
 These swaps qualify as derivatives, but are not designated as hedging instruments.
-At December 31, 2014 and 2013, the Company had no derivative contracts to assist in managing interest rate sensitivity.
+At December 31, 2015 and 2014, the Company had no derivative contracts to assist in managing interest rate sensitivity.